zkWildfire/whattf.how/_posts/MatrixCacheSim/2023-06-17-matrix-cache-simulator-demo.md

 cache usage.
 Try out the simulator on the two algorithms, then see if you can figure out how to improve the cache usage even more!

 > This demo is still **heavily** a work in progress!
-Not all selectable options
-> have been implemented yet; for example, the only eviction algorithm supported
-> is the LRU algorithm.
-The other options available to be selected will be
+Support for custom
-> implemented soon along with additional playback controls for the animation!
+> transpose algorithms is coming soon, along with more options for playback.
+> Additionally, in its current state, simulations cannot be stopped in the
+> middle of playback, so a page refresh is required to restart an in-progress
+> simulation.